Key Takeaways

 The relationship between sleep and lower back pain is a two-way street.

-Severe pain in the lower back can make it difficult to find a suitable position to sleep.
 Extreme pain can also interfere with a good night’s rest.

-At the same time, inadequate or low-quality sleep can lead to back pain.
+Inadequate or low-quality sleep can lead to back pain.
 While experts are not sure why this happens, it may be due to insufficient tissue repair.

-The quality and suitability of your mattress and pillow also play a role.
 An unsupportive or sagging mattress can lead to improper spinal alignment, exacerbating back pain.

 Additionally, certain sleep disorders, such as sleep apnea or insomnia, can disrupt normal sleep patterns and have been associated with an increased risk of developing or worsening chronic pain conditions, including lower back pain.